bryantrobbins/activiti-boot/README.md

 ## Starter Project

 I used Spring Initializr (https://start.spring.io/) to create a Gradle Project with H2 and Actuator built in, and specified the Maven repo coordinates and other metadata.
 I'm a big fan of this tool.

+I've added the contents of my zip from Initializr to this commit.